Money Tips from Mom

 NEVER PAY FULL PRICE

 My mom’s shopping habits are a little bit of a joke in our house.
 I’ve often heard my mom tell my dad about a great sale on ____fill in the blank____she just had to buy them.
 And he respond jokingly “Well you should have bought 7!”
 My mom knows how to shop a sale, and she has definitely passed that trait onto us.
 TJMaxx and Marshalls are often my best friend when it comes to looking for new clothes for me.
+For pieces that need to be high-quality, like a winter jacket, I always make it a point to buy from reputable brands like Canada Goose so I don’t have to buy one again after a few years.
 As for the kids I buy a majority of their clothes consignment where I find the best deals on clothes that often look brand new.
 When at the grocery store I’ve learned you can save A LOT when sticking to what is one sale and using coupons.
 Buy One Get One Free, anyone?

 Whenever I find myself in a stressful situation whether about money or motherhood I always turn to my mom’s advice, because let’s face it…she probably told me the best way to do it in the beginning.
 Love your mom this #MothersMay and every day.
 Let’s celebrate them all year long!
 A little encouragement goes a long way.